-Refund Arrangements on a pro-rata basis.
+Refund arrangements are on a pro-rata basis.
 Please refer to your school refund policy

-A school-based traineeship is available in this course, for more information: https://education.nsw.gov.au/public-schools/career-and-study-pathways/school-based-apprenticeships-and-traineeships
+A school-based traineeship is available in this course.
+For more information https://education.nsw.gov.au/schooling/students/career-and-study-pathways/school-based-apprenticeships-and-traineeships/traineeships/certificate-iii-fitness